SchmidtDSE/afscgap/CONTRIBUTING.md

 <br>

 ## Scope
-Data structures have been used that could allow for threaded request but our current objective is to build a solid contribution as a single threaded non-async library.
-Please reach out if you are intersted in building an async version of the library but it is not currently the focus of project.
+Data structures have been used that could allow for threaded request, but our current objective is to build a solid contribution as a single threaded non-async library.
+Please reach out if you are interested in building an async version of the library, but it is not currently the focus of project.

 <br>

-## Proceedure
+## Procedure
 By contributing, you attest that you are legally permitted to provide code to the project and agree to release that code under the [project's license](https://github.com/SchmidtDSE/afscgap/blob/main/LICENSE.md).
 To make a contribution, please:

  - If one is not already open, [open an issue](https://github.com/SchmidtDSE/afscgap/issues).